Parents and Schools

 Holly is a Sunnyside Elementary parent.
 She helped initiate and coordinate a reunification drill and non-structural hazard mitigation (furniture strapping) at the school.

 Laura is a future Chief Joe Elementary parent and Team Leader for the Arbor Lodge / Kenton Neighborhood Emergency Team (NET).
 She does disaster preparedness presentations throughout Portland and teaches classes at Portland Community College and Saturday Academy.
-She is also an advisory board member for the Portland Bureau of Emergency Management.
-Laura has spent her career working as a Program Manager in education and technology.
+She also works for the Regional Disaster Preparedness Organization, which is housed within the Portland Bureau of Emergency Management.

 Kylie is an Irvington School parent, member of the Irvington NET, and the Irvington Community Association’s Disaster Preparedness group.
 She helped initiate and coordinate non-structural hazard funding and mitigation (furniture strapping) at the school.
 Professionally, she has spent her career in online marketing, communications, and project management since the early days of the Internet.